intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 Now, your full-adder has been constructed as a module.
 Let's try to build an N-bit Adder module now.
 It's going to be similar to what we did in the basic generation.
 To recap, an N-bit Adder is composed of several Adders together.
 If you forget what is N-Bit adder, you can refer back to tutorial [chapter 4](../chapter_4/00_basic_generation.md).

-As you can see in my `FullAdder` and `NBitAdder` classes, the `FullAdder` module class is composed within the `FullAdder` class, which allows the for loop in `NBitAdder` to generate `FullAdder` programmatically.
+As you can see in my `FullAdder` and `NBitAdder` classes, the `FullAdder` module class is composed within the `NBitAdder` class, which allows the for loop in `NBitAdder` to generate `FullAdder` programmatically.
 The difference here is instead of iterate the generation of the function, we iterate the generation of the ROHD module instead.

 ```dart
 class FullAdderResult {